fun-land/fun-land/packages/accessor-ts/README.md

 ## Weaknesses
-- More useful functions should be added
-- This is a prototype and isn't used in production anywhere.
 - Since `query` returns an array of results, users must be careful about the array being empty.
 - Performance of this library hasn't been evaluated or optimized yet.